emmahewson/mp1_batala_bangor/README.md

 #### **Video**

-* An embedded YouTube video player featuring Batala Mundo playing.
+* An embedded YouTube video player featuring Batala Bangor playing as part of the Notting Hill Carnival with Batala Mundo.
-* The player is designed not to autoplay so the user is not surprised by sudden moving video.
+* The player is designed not to autoplay so the user is not surprised by sudden video or audio.
 * The player has bespoke sizing which adjusts on different screen sizes.
-* The player has built in features such as, play controls, a full screen button and volume control to give the user full control of the video.
+* The player has built in features such as play controls, a full screen button and volume control to give the user full control of the video.

 <details><summary>Screenshots</summary>